 Layers of roasted flavors (and) an underlying bitterness that’s rounded out with a sweet, fruity finish. — Supercall

 It's worth hunting down this bottle. — The Kitchn

 Availability: Widely available.
-Find it here.
+Find it at the distillery bottle shop or search here.